NickSeale/ToDoApp/readme.md

 4. Deleting to-do’s

 ## Technologies
-The server was written in TypeScript using the Apollo GraphQL server
+The server was written in TypeScript using the Apollo GraphQL server.

 ## Installation
 1. Clone the repository: `git clone https://github.com/NickSeale/ToDoApp.git`